ubports/locationd/docs/connect-serial-ports.md

 $ snap connect locationd:ubx my-gagdet:ubx
 ```

-Once this interface connection has been made, locationd is allowed to access to
+Once this interface connection has been made, locationd is allowed access to
 `/dev/ttyACM1`, and can communicate with the GPS chipset.